-Tribunal shall be made by the International Labour Office in consultation with The administrative arrangements necessary for the operation of the the Tribunal.

-Expenses occasioned by sessions of the Tribunal shall be borne by the International Labour Office.
+ŏŧ [1.
+The administrative arrangements necessary for the operation the Tribunal shall be made by the International Labour Office in consultation with the Tribunal.} [2.]
+Expenses occasioned by sessions of the Tribunal shall be horne by the International Labour Office.

-Subject to special agreements concluded pursuant to article 2 bis or 14, 19/ the expenses of the Tribunal shall be borne by the United Nations.

-be Iow) 7 (See also annex to the statute article IX, para.
+(See also annex to the statute article IX, para.
+2, below)